 The Intestate Succession Act prioritizes family members in accordance with 9 tiers, equally dividing your assets where required.
 Spouses are allocated first, followed by children, then the deceased’s parents.

-In a scenario where a decoupled spouse has passed away without prior succession planning, the Intestate Succession Act may allocate a larger proportion of the property value to his children or his surviving spouse’s family.
+In a scenario where a spouse has passed away without prior succession planning, the Intestate Succession Act may allocate a larger proportion of the property value to his children or his surviving spouse’s family.
 This may also be true where both parties pass away.

 Fundamentally, a lack of succession planning may result in an allocation of your real estate assets which is not to your wishes due to the implications of the Intestate Succession Act.
 Other implications include leaving the estate to non-intended beneficiaries, non-financially mature individuals or ineligible beneficiaries.
-We recommend proper legacy planning for every possible scenario, and to consider the impact to any surviving family members as covered in the next point.
+We recommend proper legacy planning for every possible scenario, and to consider the impact on any surviving family members as covered in the next point.

 Mistake 2: Protection